Comparison of total $\sigma_k$-curvature: Preliminary

-\subsubsection{Variations for $\sigma_k$-curvature when $\bar{g}$ is Einstein}
+\subsubsection{Variations for $\sigma_k$-curvature when $\bg$ is Einstein}

-In this subsection, we derive the variation formula for the $\sigma_k$-curvature under the assumption that the reference metric $\bar{g}$ is an Einstein metric with Einstein constant $\lambda$.
-For such metrics, the Schouten tensor $S_{\bar{g}}$ and the $\sigma_k$-curvature are explicitly given by:
+In this subsection, we derive the variation formula for the $\sigma_k$-curvature under the assumption that the reference metric $\bg$ is an Einstein metric with Einstein constant $\lambda$.
+For such metrics, the Schouten tensor $S_{\bg}$ and the $\sigma_k$-curvature are explicitly given by:

-This simplification arises because the eigenvalues of $S_{\bar{g}}$ are all equal to $\frac{n-2}{2} \lambda$, reducing the $\sigma_k$-curvature to a power of the constant $\lambda$ multiplied by the binomial coefficient $\binom{n}{k}$.
-These expressions will serve as foundational inputs for computing the variation formula in the subsequent analysis.
+This simplification arises because the eigenvalues of $S_{\bg}$ are all equal to $\frac{n-2}{2} \lambda$, reducing the $\sigma_k$-curvature to a power of the constant $\lambda$ multiplied by the binomial coefficient $\binom{n}{k}$.
+These expressions will serve as foundational components in the computation of the variation formula in the subsequent analysis.

-For the variations of $\sigma_k$-curvature, instead of using the direct definition, the equivalent expression (1) in 2.1 will be more convenient for calculation.
-Also, in order to make it looks more concise, we will use simplified symbols, such as $\dot{R}$ and $\ddot{R}$, to denotes the first and second variations of the corresponding geometric functional.
+For the variations of $\sigma_k$-curvature, instead of using the direct definition, the equivalent expression \Cref{eq: sigmak} will be more convenient for calculation.
+Also, we will use simplified symbols, such as $\dot{R}$ and $\ddot{R}$, to denotes the first and second variations of the corresponding geometric functional.